dan-08smith/dan-08smith/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Hi, I'm Daniel

 ## Hello, I'm Daniel 👋

-# About Me
+### About Me
-I'm currently studying Computer Science at the University of York
+I'm currently studying Computer Science at the University of York.

+## Contact Me